astronomer/airflow-guides/guides/logging.md

 2. Logs on the local filesystem
 3. Logs from worker logs webserver

->If a Kubernetes Executer was used and the Worker pod still exists `read()` will display the first 100 lines from Kubernetes pod logs, if the Worker pod ceased to exists those logs will be unavailable.
+> **Note:** If a Kubernetes Executer was used and the Worker pod still exists `read()` will display the first 100 lines from Kubernetes pod logs, if the Worker pod ceased to exists those logs will be unavailable.

-## Log locations
+## Log Locations

 The default location of logs which are outputted to the file system is specified as `base_log_folder` in `airflow.cfg` which is located in the `$AIRFLOW_HOME` directory.

 If you run Airflow in Docker (either via [Astro CLI](https://docs.astronomer.io/software/install-cli) or [following the Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html)) you will find the logs of the Airflow components in the following places by default:

-- **Scheduler**: logged to `/usr/local/airflow/logs/scheduler` within the docker container by default (you can enter a docker container in a bash session with `docker exec -it <container_id> /bin/bash`)
+- **Scheduler**: logged to `/usr/local/airflow/logs/scheduler` within the Docker container by default (you can enter a docker container in a bash session with `docker exec -it <container_id> /bin/bash`)
-- **Webserver**: logged to the console by default.
+- **Webserver**: Is logged to the console by default.
 You can access the log by running `docker logs <webserver_container_id>`.
 - **Metadatabase**: Is logged to the console by default.
 You can access the log by running `docker logs <postgres_container_id>`.
 - **Triggerer**: Is logged to the console by default.
 You can access the log by running `docker logs <triggerer_container_id>`.
-- **Tasks**: From within the Docker container navigate to  `/usr/local/airflow/logs/` or navigate to your task instance in the Grid view of the Airflow UI and click on the `Log` button.
+- **Tasks**: From within the Docker container, navigate to  `/usr/local/airflow/logs/` or navigate to your task instance in the Grid or Graph views of the Airflow UI and click on the `Log` button.

-If you run Airflow locally the logs from your scheduler, webserver and triggerer will be printed to the console.
-Additionally you will find logs from your scheduler separated by DAG in `$AIRFLOW_HOME/logs/scheduler` While your task logs can be viewed either in the Airflow UI or at `$AIRFLOW_HOME/logs/`.
+If you run Airflow locally, the logs from your scheduler, webserver and triggerer will be printed to the console.
+Additionally, you will find logs from your scheduler separated by DAG in `$AIRFLOW_HOME/logs/scheduler`, while your task logs can be viewed either in the Airflow UI or at `$AIRFLOW_HOME/logs/`.
 How the logs from your metadatabase are handled depends on which database you use.

-## Adding task logs
+## Adding Task Logs

 More logging statements can be added from within your DAGs by accessing the `airflow.task` logger: